HaraldBerthelsen/voice-stts_sv_nst-hsmm/README.md

 ### Running the voice

+NOTE

+This doesn't work, because the Swedish language files have not yet been merged into marytts/marytts.
+For now, clone HaraldBerthelsen/marytts, build it, and install this voice or copy it to build/install/marytts/lib/

+END NOTE

 To build the voice and run it in an ad-hoc MaryTTS server, do
 ```
 $ ./gradlew run